itjraymond/gradle-multi-proj-setup/README.md

 > _Note: The above project state can be retrieved from `git checkout code_base_01` branch._

-We can also need to create a `build.gradle` at the root of the project.
+We also may need to create a `build.gradle` at the root of the project.
 This root `build.gradle` would contain build configuration for the multi-project setup and configuration common for both sub-projects.
 But before creating any root `build.gradle`, we can create our Spring Boot applications from [spring initializr](https://start.spring.io/) and unzipping it within our project.